Which Natural Supplements Are Effective For Depression Symptoms?

 Vitamin B9

 Vitamin B9 also goes by the names of folate and folic acid.
 Its primary use in the body is to create new cells.
 Like vitamin B3, folate tends to help with the production of serotonin, so a deficiency may cause depression.
-You might talk to your doctor about what dose to take.
+As with all the others on this list, you might talk to your doctor about what dose of B9 to take.

 Vitamin B12

 Vitamin B12 is often used as an energy booster.
-Many people have low B12 levels, with 9% of the population deficient in this vitamin.
-However, it's still unclear how much B12 supplements help with depression.
-One review of the research found that there was little evidence it helps depression symptoms in the short term, but it may be helpful over a more extended period.
+Many people have low B12 levels, with an estimated 3.6% of adults deficient in this vitamin.
+That said, it's still unclear how much vitamin B12 supplements help with depression.
+Some experts suggest that it may not help with depression symptoms in the short term but may be useful over a more extended period.

 Vitamin C

 Vitamin C, also called ascorbic acid, tends to be popular for preventing colds.
-However, some people take it to cope with depression.
+However, some people take it to cope with depression as well.
 Vitamin C can also help the body absorb iron.
 Some scientific evidence supports the use of vitamin C for depression, including one study of breast cancer patients that found that intravenous vitamin C did reduce depression and improve quality of life.
+Again, confirm the best dosage for you with your doctor, as high levels of vitamin C can be unhealthy.

 Vitamin D

-Of all the supplements and vitamins for depression, Vitamin D may be one of the most effective.
-Over one billion adults worldwide have a vitamin D deficiency.
-Vitamin D may boost cognitive function, and a deficiency can lead to depression.
+Of all the supplements and vitamins for depression, vitamin D may be one of the most effective.
+Over one billion adults worldwide are estimated to have a vitamin D deficiency.
+Vitamin D may boost cognitive function, so a deficiency can lead to depression.
 You can get vitamin D by sitting in the sunlight for at least 20 minutes daily.
 If you prefer a supplement, talk to your doctor about a dose that could positively impact you.
 If you have a deficiency, you might be given a prescription strength of this vitamin.

 Inositol

 Inositol is included in this section because it is considered a "vitamin-like" substance found in plants and animals.
 Inositol tends to be helpful for physical problems like diabetes, menopause, and polycystic ovary syndrome.
-It's also used for several mental health conditions, including schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), panic disorder, and depression.
-The research support is mixed, but one study did find that inositol may be effective as an add-on treatment for bipolar depression.
+It's also sometimes used to treat several mental health conditions, including schizophrenia, bipolar disorder, obsessive compulsive disorder (OCD), panic disorder, and depression.
+The research support is mixed, but some studies do suggest that inositol may be effective as an add-on treatment for bipolar depression.

 Rawpixel